opencybersecurityalliance/oxa/README.md

 # Standards use

-OXA relies on:
+OXA relies mostly on standards and other community approaches to leverage a better interoperability:
+* STIX as a preferred format for modeling threat intelligence
-* STIX/TAXII for threat intelligence dissemination along security components
+* TAXII as a preferred format for disseminating threat intelligence along security components
-* OpenC2 for ordering generic actions that shoulg be executed on security components
+* OCSF as a prefered format for ingesting logs from security components
-* CACAO for defining the community orchestrated best practices on response strategies
+* CACAO as a preferred format for defining the community orchestrated best practices on response strategies
-* ECS/OCSF for ingesting logs from security components
+* OpenC2 as a preferred format for ordering generic actions that shoulg be executed on security components
+* Meshroom as a preferred tool to create integrations between product and make them public
-* A open REST/API to create an interface beetween security products and the XDR back-end side
+* An open REST/API to create an interface beetween security products and the XDR back-end side

 # Licence